indexslv/vagrant_ansible/README.md

 # Starter project on Vagrant & Ansible

 ## About project
-This is demo / test project is for Vagrant and Ansible tools.
+This is demo/test project based on Vagrant and Ansible tools.
 You will be able to setup:
+#### Loadbalancer and two web servers are using SSL Certs (all included in project)
 #### 1 x LoadBalancer HAProxy
 #### 2 x Nginx + Tomcat + demo tomcat app (with reverse proxy)
 #### (TODO) 2 x PostgresSQL server master and slave with async database

+**!!!
+Do NOT use this example project in Production ENV. as it dose not include any Firewall settings !!!**

 #### All above mentioned will use Centos 7 minimal "centos/7 CentOS Linux 7 x86_64 Vagrant Box" from [ Vagrant boxes Atlas ]  (https://atlas.hashicorp.com/boxes/search)